 Financial barriers and lack of access to quality care are significant drivers in these shameful health outcomes.
 Each year, one third of insured patients go without prescribed medicines or fail to get needed medical attention because of the realities of high deductibles and co-pays.
 The richest 1 percent of American men live 15 years longer than the poorest 1 percent — and it’s 10 years longer for women.

 While New York leads the country in healthcare spending, our healthcare outcomes are far behind.
 Every day, five New Yorkers die due to lack of health coverage.
 It’s so common that it doesn’t even makes the headlines.
 In the last ten years, an estimated 20,000 New Yorkers died unnecessarily due to absence of health insurance.
 In a climate where inequality is rapidly increasing, your zip code can actually predict your life expectancy.

-The Medicare for All Act of 2017, introduced by Sen. Bernie Sanders in September, would expand Medicare into a universal health insurance program.
-The act garnered backing from at least 15 Democratic senators — a record level of support for an idea that had been pushed to the fringes during the last Democratic presidency.
+The Medicare for All Act of 2019, introduced by Sen. Bernie Sanders and Rep. Pramilla Jayapal, would expand Medicare into a universal health insurance program.
+The act garnered backing from at least 15 Democratic senators and 108 Congressional Representatives— a record level of support for an idea that had been pushed to the fringes during the last Democratic presidency.
 According to a recent Washington Post-Kaiser Family Foundation poll, 51% percent of Americans and 74% of Democrats support Medicare for All.